 About Building Restoration Corporation

-With over 40 years of experience in exterior building repair and restoration, Building Restoration Corporation specializes in masonry preservation, including sensitive coating removal, tuckpointing, and facade stabilization.
+With over 40 years of experience in exterior building repair and restoration, Building Restoration Corporation specializes in historic preservation and masonry restoration including sensitive coating removal, tuckpointing, and facade stabilization.

-We are not a paint contractor.
-We are a team of skilled professionals who understand the materials we work with, and how to preserve them for the long term.
+While we are not a commercial paint contractor, we are a team of skilled professionals who understand the materials we work with and how to preserve them for the long term.
 From historic buildings to modern commercial properties, we approach every project with a focus on durability, safety, and detail.

 Schedule an Evaluation

-If your building has been painted and you’re noticing signs of deterioration, or if you’re planning a restoration project and need expert input, our team can help.
+If your building has been painted and you are noticing signs of deterioration, or if you are planning a restoration project and need expert input or a building evaluation, our team can help.

 📞 Call us at (612) 789-2800